 When a citizen enlists in the military, they I've up certain rights.
 I believe an elected official should have to do the same.
 Politicians should be required to give up their right to financial privacy.
 A constituent should be able to access every politicians’ financial records to see where their money is coming from, and where it is going.
 If you don't like this, don't run for a public position.
 Elected officials are public servants, they are supposed work for the people, not the other way around.
 Legislators should not have any financial interest in the laws they vote on.
 I propose we require all elected officials to liquidate their portfolios upon taking office.
 While in office legislators will not be allowed to be shareholders during their time of public service.

 I propose we lower elected officials pay.
-Why does a senator need to make $174,000 a year while his constituents are making closer to $40,000?
+Why does a senator need to make a huge salary while their constituents are making closer to $40,000?
 Yes, it is important to understand a congressman must own a residence in both his home state and in Washington DC, but that doesn't require such giant lavish salaries.
 It should be up to constituents to determine if their representative’s salary either increases, decreases, or remains the same.

 Corporations spending unlimited amounts of money to help candidates get elected is not freedom of speech.
 When 86% of candidates with more campaign funds get "elected," and most of their finances are coming from huge corporations there is a problem.
 We can fix this issue, strengthening our democracy, by ending Citizens United.